 Chef Kareen “Coco” Linton is now a member of the NEWCHEF Elite!

-With an extensive career in the kitchen, Chef Coco has established herself as a member of various organizations including Disciples d’ Escoffier International USA, American Culinary Federation, Confrérie de la Chaîne des Rôtisseurs and now she is the first woman inducted into the National Black Chef’s Association.
+With an extensive career in the kitchen, Chef Coco has established herself as a member of various organizations including Disciples d’ Escoffier International USA, American Culinary Federation, and Confrérie de la Chaîne des Rôtisseurs.
+Most recently she was invited to sit on the Community Advisory Board for TrueCore Behavioral Solutions.
+Chef mentors the teenage girl in the Les Peters juvenile Program in Tampa, Florida.
 She devotes herself as an education advocate for various culinary schools including Aguste Escoffier School of Culinary Arts.
 You could assume that her achievement plate is full however, she uses a passion bucket to continue her endeavors in the culinary world.
 Some of these ventures include the design of her own Coco Collection brand of chef jackets, knives and housewares.
 The Kareen “Coco” Linton Collection will be unveiled at this year’s ACF National Convention in Orlando.
 Stay tuned!

 What inspires you to cook?

 People!
 I love meeting and inspiring others to enjoy life and food is my vehicle.
 It gives me the access needed to do so.
 We should all meet at the table to celebrate life and great food.

 When did you know you wanted to become a chef?

 In 2009, I was living in Nashville, Tennessee and was going through ministry.
 One Sunday while at the altar, I literally heard a voice say; “Your ministry is beyond the four walls!”
 Several days later, the same voice said; “Feed the people!”
 I’ve been doing just that ever since then.
 My journey has also led me to being a Culinary Educator at my alma mater, Le Cordon Bleu College of Culinary Arts and currently Escoffier School of Culinary Arts.